- Home

 Acute ovarian failure

-While you’re having chemotherapy and radiation therapy, and for some time afterwards, the ovaries often stop producing hormones because of the damage caused by the treatment.
-This is known as acute ovarian failure.
-You will have occasional or no periods, and symptoms similar to menopause (see below), before regular periods return.
-If ovarian failure continues for several years, it is less likely that your ovaries will work normally again.
+While you’re having chemotherapy and radiation therapy, and for some time afterwards, the ovaries often stop producing hormones.
+This is known as acute ovarian dysfunction.
+You will have occasional or no periods, and symptoms similar to menopause, before regular periods return.
+If you have no periods for several years, your ovaries may not work normally again.

 Menopause is the end of menstruation (having periods).
 It usually happens between the ages of 45 and 55.
 Menopause before the age of 40 is known as premature menopause or premature ovarian insufficiency (POI), and before the age of 45 it is called early menopause.